stennety/mywebsite/_posts/2017-06-06-how-to-use-the-acts-tool-for-combinatorics-testing.md

 ## Background

 ACTS is a tool developed by NIST for generating combinatorial test cases using parameters and constraints.
 To get a copy for yourself, and to read more about the benefits of combinatorial testing, please visit [this page](http://csrc.nist.gov/groups/SNS/acts/index.html).

+I also have a copy of the tool which you can download from [here]({{site.cdn_path}}/2017/06/06/ACTS2.93.zip).

 ## Usage

 Let's run through a basic example of using it in order to understand how it works.

-In our hypothetical scenario, say we're testing posting a blog post and a discussion.
-We need to test in IE and Chrome on Windows and OSX.
+In our hypothetical scenario, say we're testing a webapp in which a user can create various types of content, including blog posts and discussions.
+We need to test the app in IE and Chrome, on Windows and macOS.

 So, our parameters will be: